Chocolate Pecan Pie

 Pro tip – If you find the crust is breaking around the edges too much, it means that it is too hard to roll.
 Leave it to rest on the counter for just 7 to 10 minutes.
 Then, roll again, and press the broken edges together with your fingertips.

-Pro tip - for the perfect crimp, fold the excess dough under so you have a nice rounded edge.
+Pro tip – For the perfect crimp, fold the excess dough under so you have a nice, rounded edge.
 Crimp the edge by forming a V shape with your thumb and index finger. - Chill the crust in the fridge for 15 minutes up to 48 hours.
-Dock the pastry with a ting of a fork to prevent it from puffing during baking.
+Dock the pastry with a tinge of a fork to prevent it from puffing during baking.

 - Line the pie with parchment paper, then fill the center with pie weights or baking beans.
 Bake for 15 minutes – then remove the pie weights and parchment paper.